LeoBakerHytch/dam/README.md

 ## Architecture overview

-This project follows a modern full-stack architecture with clear separation between backend and frontend:

 ### Backend (Laravel + GraphQL)
 - **Framework**: Laravel 12 with PHP 8.2+
 - **API layer**: GraphQL using Lighthouse package